 Fluff Your Tree Before Flocking

-Shape the branches before applying any flocking.
-Check our guide to shaping your tree for step-by-step instructions.
+Shape the branches before adding any flocking.
+Refer to our guide to shaping your tree for step-by-step instructions.

-Decorating with store-bought Christmas tree flocking is the easiest way to give evergreens a snow-inspired makeover.
-We recommend using bagged flocking instead of a spray can flock for a more realistic look.
-Here’s how to flock your tree using pre-made flocking:
+Decorating with store-bought Christmas tree flocking is one of the easiest ways to give your tree a soft, snow-inspired finish.
+We recommend using bagged flock rather than spray can flock for a more natural look.
+Here is how to flock your tree using pre-made flocking.

-Place your tree in the middle of your painter’s plastic or drop cloth, then use a spray bottle to mist the branch tips.
-This is to make sure that your flocking will stick to the needles.
+- Dampen the entire Christmas tree - Place your tree in the centre of your painter’s plastic or drop cloth, then use a spray bottle to lightly mist the branch tips.
+This helps the flocking stick to the needles.

-Starting at the top, sprinkle handfuls of flocking on the branch tips.
-Let it cascade to the lower needles, then add more until you’re satisfied with how it looks.
-Make sure not to put too much flock to keep branches from drooping.
+- Flock your Christmas tree - Starting at the top, sprinkle small handfuls of flocking onto the branch tips.
+Let it fall naturally onto the lower branches, then add more until you achieve the look you want.
+Avoid applying too much flock so the branches don’t droop.

-Mist your tree once more to help the flocking adhere to the needles.
-Spray the water 30 to 35 cm from the tree to avoid altering your design.
+- Dampen the entire tree again - Mist the tree once more to help the flocking adhere.
+Hold the spray bottle about 30 to 36 centimetres away to avoid disturbing your design.

-Allow the tree to dry for 24 to 48 hours undisturbed.
-Once completely dry, bring it indoors, then add your ornaments.
-You can also do a second coating to enhance the snowy look.
+- Let the flocking dry - Allow the flocking to dry for 24 to 48 hours without disturbing it.
+Once completely dry, bring it indoors and add your ornaments.
+You can also apply a second coat if you want a heavier snow effect.

-This is a popular choice for DIY Christmas tree flock because it’s cost-efficient and readily available.
-It can also be customised to fit any decorating theme, like adding glitter or food colouring.
-Here’s how to flock a Christmas tree with soap shavings:
+This is a popular DIY option for Christmas tree flocking because it is cost-efficient, easy to find and simple to customise.
+You can even adjust the look by adding glitter or food colouring.
+Here is how to flock a Christmas tree using soap shavings.

 - 2 cups white soap shavings